spaansba/react-hover-slop/README.md

 # React Hover Slop

-A React hook that extends the hover area around elements, creating a more forgiving and intuitive hover experience.
+A React hook that expands the area of the mouseOver, mouseLeave and mouseEnter events for React components.
+Usefull for if you want to prefetch earlier than regular hover

 ## [Live Demo](https://react-hover-slop-example-page.vercel.app/)